+The Company follows ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments".
 The Company can elect to use an approach to measure the allowance for credit losses using the fair value of collateral where the borrower is required to, and reasonably expected to, continually adjust and replenish the amount of collateral securing the instrument to reflect changes in the fair value of such collateral.
 The Company has elected to use this approach for securities borrowed, margin loans and reverse repurchase agreements.
 No material historical losses have been reported on these assets.
 See note 7 for details.

-As of December 31, 2021, the Company has \$54.0 million of notes receivable.
+As of December 31, 2022, the Company has \$57.5 million of notes receivable.
 Notes receivable represents recruiting and retention payments generally in the form of upfront loans to financial advisors and key revenue producers as part of the Company's overall growth strategy.
 These notes generally amortize over a service period of 3 to 10 years from the initial date of the note or based on productivity levels of employees.
 All such notes are contingent on the employees' continued employment with the Company.
 The unforgiven portion of the notes becomes due on demand in the event the employee departs during the service period.
 At this point any uncollected portion of the notes gets reclassified into a defaulted notes category.